Traveling for Care?

 There are four main types of treatment for lymphomas, which may be used alone or in combination to fight a particular type of lymphoma: chemotherapy, radiation therapy, biological therapy and bone marrow transplant or stem cell transplant.

-Hodgkin’s lymphoma is usually treated with chemotherapy (drug treatment to destroy cancer cells) and radiation therapy.
-The treatment of Non-Hodgkin’s lymphoma depends on the particular type of cancer.
+Hodgkin lymphoma is usually treated with chemotherapy (drug treatment to destroy cancer cells) and radiation therapy.
+The treatment of non-Hodgkin lymphoma depends on the particular type of cancer.
 Chemotherapy is usually the main treatment, with radiation therapy or antibody or biological therapy added as necessary.

 Chemotherapy – A combination of three or more drugs are generally used.
 All or most of the drugs are administered either as quick injections or as slow infusions into your veins, though some may be taken as pills.
 There are a number of effective drug combinations available.
 Chemotherapy is typically administered every two to three weeks for a number of cycles.
 Side effects can depend on which drugs were given and how much, but include fatigue, hair loss, poor appetite, nausea or vomiting, diarrhea, or infertility.

-Radiation Therapy – Radiation therapy uses high-energy rays to kill lymphoma cells by damaging the genetic material they contain.
+Radiation therapy uses high-energy rays to kill lymphoma cells by damaging the genetic material they contain.
 Some patients receive targeted radiation from a large machine aimed at the neck, armpits or other parts of the body affected by lymphoma.
-This type of therapy takes place five days a week (check?) for several weeks.
+This type of therapy takes place five days a week for several weeks.
 Others may receive radiation directed to larger areas of the body.

 The side effects of radiation therapy, including fatigue, can depend on the dose of radiation and the part of the body that is treated.
 Skin in the area being treated may become red, dry, and tender.
 Hair loss in the treated area also may occur.

-Bone marrow transplant / Stem cell transplant – A bone marrow transplant gives a patient healthy stem cells – immature cells that grow into different parts of the blood – taken from the marrow, the soft, fatty tissue inside the bones, replacing bone marrow that is either not working properly or has been destroyed by chemotherapy or radiation.
+A bone marrow transplant or stem cell transplant gives a patient healthy stem cells – immature cells that grow into different parts of the blood – taken from the marrow, the soft, fatty tissue inside the bones, replacing bone marrow that is either not working properly or has been destroyed by chemotherapy or radiation.
 Stem cells may be taken from the patient before getting chemotherapy or radiation.
 They also may come from a relative or other donor, or from umbilical cord blood.

 Most patients get high doses of chemotherapy, radiation, or both, before the bone marrow transplant to kill any cancer cells that might remain and make room for new stem cells to grow.
 Doctors then deliver the stem cells through a tube injected into the bloodstream.
 They find their way into the bone marrow and begin reproducing to make healthy new blood cells.
 While receiving stem cells, patients may experience pain, chills, fever, hives, chest pain or other symptoms.